spookylukey/django-views-the-right-way/source/dependency-injection.rst

 Here we have separate methods that are forced to communicate with each other via setting data on ``self``.
 This is hacky and difficult to follow or reason about.
-It requires knowing what order your different methods are going to get called in.
 Your ``product_search`` method now has some hidden inputs that could easily be missing.
+To be sure, you need to know what order your different methods are going to get called in.
 When you are forced to use ``self`` like this, it's worth reflecting that what you really wanted was a closure.

 This kind of code is not uncommon with CBVs.
 For example, a lot of code that uses ``DetailView`` will need to make use of the fact that ``get_object`` method